sbc64/intro-python-bio/README.md

 This document assumes you have no experience with python or the commandline and will hopefully get you up to speed.
 To get started with the nitty gritty go to: [Your first program!](#your-first-program) or read ["Introduction To Programming Using Python"](#books)

+This guides jumps straight into programming python and I hope it has enough to get someone started.
+You can safely skip the Github and Pipenv sections.
+I do recommend that to learn Python you find something you want to work on.

 ## Why python?

 Why python and not R?
 I think they are both great!
 They have incredibly strong support in bioinformatics.
 The only advantage I see with python is that you can use it for other programming areas that R might not be as good at such as machine learning.